SethSmigelski/under-the-weather/README.md

 ## Changelog

+### 2.1
+* **NEW:** The block editor can now parse and automatically convert coordinates from common formats like DMS (Degrees, Minutes, Seconds) and DDM (Degrees, Decimal Minutes) into the required decimal format.
+* **IMPROVEMENT:** The manual `<div>` widget is now more resilient, with a fallback that can correctly parse multiple coordinate formats.

 ### 2.0
-* NEW: Introduced the "Under The Weather Forecast" custom block for seamless integration with the WordPress block editor.
+* **NEW:** Introduced the "Under The Weather Forecast" custom block for seamless integration with the WordPress block editor.
-* NEW: Included a built-in Coordinate Finder in the "Under The Weather Forecast" custom block for location search capabilities without leaving the editor
+* **NEW:** Included a built-in Coordinate Finder in the "Under The Weather Forecast" custom block for location search capabilities without leaving the editor
-* NEW: Included custom SVG icons (Phosphor icon set) to enhance the block's visual appearance in the editor.
+* **NEW:** Included custom SVG icons (Phosphor icon set) to enhance the block's visual appearance in the editor.
-* IMPROVEMENT: Streamlined workflow - no need to manually code HTML divs when using the block editor.
+* **IMPROVEMENT:** Streamlined workflow - no need to manually code HTML divs when using the block editor.
-* IMPROVEMENT: Block previews the location name and temperature unit directly in the editor.
+* **IMPROVEMENT:** Block previews the location name and temperature unit directly in the editor.
-* IMPROVEMENT: Added input validation, rate limiting, request timeout, and response validation for location searches from the Custom block, accompanied by user-friendly error messages.
+* **IMPROVEMENT:** Added input validation, rate limiting, request timeout, and response validation for location searches from the Custom block, accompanied by user-friendly error messages.

 ### 1.8
 * **NEW:** Added a "Coordinate Finder" tool on the settings page to look up location coordinates and generate widget code.